1coderookie/KobraGoNeoInsights/docs/calibration.md

 ## PID Tuning
 Without going into too much details here, PID stands for Proportion, Integral and Derivate.
 These are three variables of an algorith which is supposed to keep the temperature stable.
-By executing a PID tuning, the printer heats up the desired heating element (extruder or bed) to a given temperature for a given amount of circles and measures the fluctuation.
-After the process is done, you'll then get an output of three values P, I and D and write them to the memory.
+By executing a PID tuning, the printer heats up the desired heating element (extruder or bed) to a given temperature, cools down again a few degrees and heats up again for a given amount of circles and measures the fluctuation.
+After the process is done, you'll then get an output of three values P, I and D and save them to the firmware.

 It's advisable to execute a PID tuning for both the extruder and the bed before you want to use your printer for the first time.
-Also after you changed the hotend, the cartridge heater or a thermistor or installed a new bed, you should execute a PID tuning.
+Also after you changed something at the hotend (like installed a new nozzle or heatbreak) and especially if you changed the cartridge heater or a thermistor (or even the position of it when removing and reinserting it) or installed a new bed, you should execute a PID tuning.

 The best way to execute a PID tuning is by simply using certain G-code commands and send them to your printer.
 To do so, I'll show you an example of how to do it using OctoPrint - but you can do it with any other program that allows you to send G-code commands directly also.